 Meet Maya … easily one of my most special and memorable Honor Session™ dogs … another entry in our special Dogs We’ve Loved series — a series that pays tribute to those dogs whom we’ve loved in life and continue to love beyond, who live on in our memories, in our hearts, our souls, and through the very important photos we create of them.
+You can see other entries in the Dogs We’ve Loved series here.

 Please don’t misunderstand … all scruffy dog sessions and Honor Sessions™ are special, and all are memorable … but Maya stands out for several reasons.
 I grew up with shepherds like Maya – big, strong, brave, quiet ones like her.
 I shot numerous sessions for this girl and her brother, Blitz, and then her successor, Zelda.
 And I’ve become good friends with her amazing guardians Corinne and Phil.